- Getting Started

 Overview#

 A top bar with title, subtitle, and action buttons.
-This renders at the top of the screen.
+Placing <native:top-bar> at the root of a screen's Blade is a

 Props#